Manyi1/Manyi1/README.md

 - 👋 Hi, I’m @Manyi1
 - 👀 I’m interested in playing basketball
-- 🌱 I’m currently learning in Sori boys
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me I live Kenya
 - 😄 Pronouns: ...